 2. Make sure your navigation works (and all the other links too)

-The navigation menu at the top – also known as the main or primary menu – is what the majority of your visitors will use to browse the site.
-To ensure your visitors can easily access all of your content on all of your web pages, it is absolutely crucial your navigation menu works correctly.
+The navigation menu in the header – also known as the main or primary menu – is what the majority of your visitors will use to browse the site.
+To ensure they can easily access all your web pages, your navigation menu must work correctly.

 The best way to do that is to check each link manually.
 One by one, click on them and see if they take you to the right destination.
 Next, check all the other navigation menus you might have on your website (mobile, footer, sidebar, etc.).
 Lastly, don’t forget to check the links in the content of your pages and posts.